Binawei/alx-low_level_programming/0x14-bit_manipulation/README.md

 3.
  a function that sets the value of a bit to 1 at a given index.
 Prototype: int set_bit(unsigned long int *n, unsigned int index);

+4.
+a function that sets the value of a bit to 0 at a given index.
+Prototype: int clear_bit(unsigned long int *n, unsigned int index);